Divorce Legal Lingo – It’s All Greek to Me!

 4. Service – when the constable or private process server hands paperwork to your spouse, your spouse is “served”.
-When your spouse hires an attorney or represented already, the “service” goes to the attorney.
+When your spouse hires an attorney or is represented already, the “service” goes to the attorney.

-5. Waiver of Service – a legal document that tells the court your know you have been sued for divorce and you waive the necessity of a constable or process server giving you court documents.
+5. Waiver of Service – a legal document that tells the court you know you have been sued for divorce and you waive the necessity of a constable or process server giving you court documents.
 Instead, you receive the documents from your spouse or your spouse’s attorney.